Improving generative adversarial network inversion via fine-tuning GAN encoders

 \section{Introduction}

-\IEEEPARstart{W}{ith} burgeoning advance of deep generative adversarial networks (GANs) \cite{GAN, DCGAN, PGAN, MSG-GAN}, high-quality (HQ) images can be generated with high resolutions of up to $1024\times1024$ pixels, e.g., human face synthesis from deep GANs.
-Although StyleGAN1 \cite{Style-GAN} is often random and water-like droplets in synthesized images, and some image details always collapse when latent vectors deviate from the centre.
-Improved StyleGAN, e.g., StyleGAN2 \cite{StyleGAN2}, StyleGAN2-Ada \cite{StyleGAN2-ada}, and StyleGAN3 \cite{StyleGAN3}, have alleviated the problem of water-like droplets in synthesized images.
-Similar to the conditional GAN (CGAN) \cite{CGAN}, BigGAN \cite{Big-GAN} is another deep GAN for HQ image generation with image sizes of $128\times128$, $256\times256$, and $512\times512$.
+With the burgeoning advance of deep neural networks, generative adversarial networks (GANs) \cite{GAN,DCGAN,PGAN} can synthesize high-quality (HQ) images.
+For instance, BigGAN \cite{Big-GAN} can synthesize HQ images with sizes of $128\times128$, $256\times256$, and $512\times512$.
 It performs label-supervised training on ImageNet \cite{ImageNet}, which is a large-scale dataset with 1000 labels.
+Moreover, StyleGAN and upgrade versions \cite{Style-GAN,StyleGAN2} can generate high-quality images, such as cars, cats, and horses with resolutions of $256\times256$ on LSUN \cite{lsun}, and high-quality faces with resolutions of up to $1024\times1024$ pixels on CelebA \cite{celeba}.

-These deep GANs have good performances for image synthesis, indicating there is a room to discover GAN-based technologies for image editing tasks.
-Existing deep GANs, such as BigGAN and StyleGAN, design layer-wise latent vectors which well represent images.
-However, these GANs have no ability for inverting images to latent space.
+GANs are well-known for their impressive performance in image synthesis, suggesting that there is potential for developing GAN-based technologies for real image editing \cite{InterfaceGAN,RFM}.
+Despite the success of state-of-the-art GANs like BigGAN and StyleGANs, which use layer-wise latent representation to accurately synthesize images.

-Inverting images to latent space is called GAN inversion \cite{GAN-inversion}.
-GAN-based works utilize inverted latent vectors to representation edited images or videos.
-Previous works \cite{Bi_GAN,InvertGAN,FastEncoder} tried to design an encoder that trained with GANs for GAN inversion.
-Such methods perform well in shallow networks for low-quality images (bellow $256\times256$), but cannot work well for deep GANs, which fail to invert HQ images into the latent space.
+As shown in Fig. \ref{gan-inversion}, inverting given images into latent space is a technique known as GAN inversion \cite{GAN-inversion}.
+GAN-based applications utilize inverted latent vectors to represent edited images or videos \cite{RiDDLE}.
+Previous methods \cite{InvertGAN,FastEncoder,Perarnau2016} have attempted to design an encoder for GAN inversion.
+Such methods perform well for shallow networks and low-quality images (below $256\times256$), but they are not effective for GANs that fail to invert HQ images into the latent space.